 - The opportunity to document and test our original hypotheses in an ongoing, structured manner with an eye fixed firmly on a prize.

 - A framework that allows us to build out the user journey for each of our buyer personas over time.
 In doing so, we must take into account the user's context and as such tailor the content we show the user dynamically as they move through the journey.

 - A way of breaking out of the two-year cycle of restrictive capital outlay where tight budgets make way for measured operational expenditure focused on results.

 Enter Growth-Driven Design

 It was at this very serendipitous moment that HubSpot invited some of their partners onto a Webex with Luke Summerfield.
 Luke was heading up the launch of their new growth-driven design programme.
-Okay, what's in a name?
-It sounded like it should probably be called "design-driven growth" but I thought I'd check it out.

 HubSpot clearly had their ear to the ground, and no doubt had themselves experienced some of the pain I highlighted earlier.
 Luke's own experience in website design came through loud and clear, as well as his passion and belief in the growth-driven design approach.